Scarlett Johansson tackles painful divorce tale in 'fated' drama 'Marriage Story'

 “You’re kind of performing ... for a judge and there’s mediators,” he said.

-“So in working on it, it just felt more like that, it felt like theater, we blocked it out, we talked about where we were going to go, it wasn’t something that we winged.”

-Reporting By Marie-Louise Gumuchian; Additional reporting by Sarah Mills; Editing by Frances Kerry
+“So in working on it, it just felt more like that, it felt like theatre, we blocked it out, we talked about where we were going to go, it wasn’t something that we winged.”
+(Reporting By Marie-Louise Gumuchian Additional reporting by Sarah Mills Editing by Frances Kerry)